Exton, Pennsylvania: Economy

-Exton currently has an unemployment rate of 3.80% with a job growth rate of 1.44%.
-The future job growth is predicted to be 39.10% over the next ten years.
+As of 2014, Exton had an unemployment rate of 3.80% with a job growth rate of 1.44%.
+The future job growth was predicted to be 39.10% over the next ten years.
 The opening of the Exton Square Mall led to rapid growth in West Whiteland Township, with the population increasing from 7,900 in 1973 to over 16,000 by 2000.
 Since the opening, many shopping centers and office parks have been built in the township.
 Following the opening of the mall, the West Whiteland Township Police Department was created to patrol the township as the demand from the mall would be too much for the Pennsylvania State Police to handle.
 When the Exton Square Mall first opened, several stores in downtown West Chester closed.
 In 2011, the Exton Square Mall saw sales per square foot of $332.

 West Pharmaceutical Services, a designer and manufacturer of injectable pharmaceutical packaging and delivery systems is based in Exton.